JS0Nai/repo-rt/README.md

     * The LLM will generate the Markdown content for the `repo-rt.md` report.
     * Review the generated report for accuracy and completeness.
-    * Save this content as `repo-rt.md` in your main `repo-mapper/` directory (not the `output/` subdirectory).
+    * Save this content as `repo-rt.md` in your main `repo-rt/` directory (not the `output/` subdirectory).
 This file now becomes your primary, AI-generated reference for the repository.

 **Further Interaction & On-Demand File Reading:**

     * You can now ask the LLM more specific questions about the codebase, referencing its own `repo-rt.md` report or the initial artifacts.
     * If the LLM (or you) identify a need to see the full content of a file listed in the "Areas for Deeper Review" section of `repo-rt.md` (or any other truncated/omitted file), you can then introduce the **File-Reading Tool**.
 Instructions and the code snippet for this tool are provided in the "AI Tool Integration: On-Demand File Content Retrieval" section below.

-The full prompt template is also available as a separate file called `LLM_Analysis_Prompt_Template.md` in the root of the repo-mapper directory for easy copying and editing.
+The full prompt template is also available as a separate file called `LLM_Analysis_Prompt_Template.md` in the root of the repo-rt directory for easy copying and editing.

 ### AI Tool Integration: On-Demand File Content Retrieval